x48115/web3-batch-call/README.md

 web3-batch-call is a tool for querying large amounts of contract data in one json-rpc call.

+## Warning

+This module is highly experimental.
+Please do not expect the API to stay the same between versions.
+The module is currently being battle tested.

 ## Interact

 https://batchcall.finance (currently down)